 The Warrior Guides mentoring club matches up to 100 Chester 4th, 5th and 6th graders with up to 100 West Chester Henderson High School students for 10 weekend events per school year.
 These meaningful relationships further develop understanding between students from different communities, cultures, religions, and who have inequitable access to educational and recreational resources.

-As Warrior Guide mentees finish 6th grade, they are invited to try-out for RISE, our teen leadership development program for Chester 7th and 8th graders.
+As Warrior Guide mentees finish 6th grade, they are invited to try-out for RISE, our teen leadership development program for Chester 7th, 8th, and 9th.
 RISE is designed to build vital skills that will help the participants become high-achieving individuals, positive influencers in their peer groups, and righteous leaders in their schools and neighborhoods as they model personal Responsibility, Integrity & Excellence and also demonstrate leadership through acts of Service in their community.

-Launch aims to prepare Chester 9th -12th graders for college or career.
+Launch aims to prepare Chester 10th, 11th, and 12th graders for college or career.
 This program provides 5 critical components for College and Career Preparation: (1) weekly SAT Tutoring through our partnership with Upward Bound, or supplemental program, (2) monthly College and Career Preparation Workshops, (3) monthly Guest Speakers on various career options, (4) a dedicated Mentor assigned to support each student, and their parents, throughout the process and (5) each student has an Individualized Strategic Plan to set goals, plan, self-monitor and conference with their support team along their journey toward post-secondary success.